Why do you need short-term broadband?

 What are the alternatives to broadband with no contract?

 - Mobile broadband According to the Office for National Statistics, almost two-thirds of households in the UK now have mobile broadband access.
 Depending on where you live, you could opt for a short-term contract on your mobile phone using a dongle.
 This option is more suitable for basic web browsing, rather than streaming.

 Where can I find broadband with no contract?

-We offer a comparison service for no contract broadband.
-Currently this only compares the packages offered by NOW Broadband, but you can explore other options with us to find the right deal for you.
+Unfortunately, our comparison service only compares broadband deals on 12, 18 and 24 month contracts.
+If you’re interested in these, you can explore other options with us to find the right deal for you.